Masses of the conjectured H-dibaryon at different temperatures: MC SIMULATION RESULTS

 \section{MC SIMULATION RESULTS}

 Before presenting the simulation results, we describe the computation details.
 The simulations are carried out on $N_f=2+1$ Generation2 (Gen2) FASTSUM ensembles~\cite{Aarts:2020vyb} of which the ensembles at the lowest temperature are provided by the HadSpec collaboration~\cite{Edwards:2008ja,HadronSpectrum:2008xlg}, so the computation details are the same as those used in Ref.~\cite{Aarts:2020vyb}.
-To render this paper self-contained, we recompile the simulation details in the following three tables~\ref{tab:parameters}, ~\ref{tab:lattice_spacings}, and~\ref{tab:mass} from Ref.~\cite{Aarts:2020vyb}.
+We recompile the simulation details in the following three tables~\ref{tab:parameters}, ~\ref{tab:lattice_spacings}, and~\ref{tab:mass} from Ref.~\cite{Aarts:2020vyb}.

 The ensembles are generated with a Symanzik-improved gauge action and a tadpole-improved clover fermion action, with stout-smeared links.
 The details of the action are given in Ref.~\cite{Aarts:2020vyb}.
 The parameters in the lattice action are recompiled in Table \ref{tab:parameters}.
 The $N_f=2+1$ Gen2 ensembles correspond to a physical strange quark mass and a bare light quark mass of $a_\tau m_l=-0.0840$, yielding a pion mass of $m_\pi=384(4)$ MeV (see Table \ref{tab:lattice_spacings}).